resource-watch/data-team-tools/google_analytics_api/README.md

 Folder contents:
 1. **rw_analytics.py**: This Python scripts fetches information from GA, Resource Watch API, and then uploads it to a spreadsheet.
+2. **rw_analytics_visualization.py**: This Python scripts create some charts and tables from the spreadsheet for internal use.

 The script gives you instructions within on how to run it.
 Also, you will need to add a few keys to your enviroment file.